Traveler's Winter Guide to Big Bear Lake!

 We’re here!
 Where can I get some good locals’ advice on activities and general info?

-Our Visitor Center at the corner of Big Bear Blvd and Pine Knot Ave is fully staffed with knowledgeable experts on activities, events, and recommendations.
+- Our Visitor Center at the corner of Big Bear Blvd and Pine Knot Ave is fully staffed with knowledgeable experts on activities and events.

 Where should I dispose of my trash?